Our Commitment to Integrity and Ethics

 Can I file a report from home and still remain anonymous?

 A report from home, a neighbor’s computer, or any Internet portal will remain secure and anonymous.
-The Internet portal never identifies a visitor by screen name and the EthicsPoint system strips away Internet addresses so that anonymity can be maintained.
+The Internet portal never identifies a visitor by screen name and EthicsPoint strips away Internet addresses so that anonymity can be maintained.

 I am concerned that the information I provide EthicsPoint will ultimately reveal my identity.
 How can you assure me that will not happen?